 The surname Nanphend was first found in Cornwall where they held a family seat as Lords of the Manor of Nanfan.

 "So early as the days of Henry VI.
 Trethewell [in the parish of St. Evall] was purchased by the family of Nanfan; who, during the preceding reign, were in a state of comparative obscurity, but were raised by the favour of the reigning monarch, as a reward for the services they rendered him in the foreign wars in which he was engaged.
 John Nanfan is the first gentleman, that, in the records of the Pipe Office, is distinguished with the appellation of Esquire.
 This was in the reign of Henry VI. when he was made sheriff of Cornwall, which appellation was not generally given to those who filled this office till the days of Henry VIII.
 Several of this family were sheriffs of this county in the fifteenth century.
 In the days of Henry VIII. this estate was carried in marriage by an heiress to Erisey."

-Important Dates for the Nanphend family
+Early History of the Nanphend family

 This web page shows only a small excerpt of our Nanphend research.
 Another 90 words (6 lines of text) are included under the topic Early Nanphend History in all our PDF Extended History products and printed products wherever possible.